-IV.
-Main Results
+4. Main Results

 We first document simple characteristics of our arbitrage activity measure.
-Table I Panel A indicates that there is significant excess correlation among low-beta stocks on average and that this pairwise correlation varies substantially through time; specifically, the mean of COBAR is 0.10 varying from a low of 0.04 to a high of 0.20.
+Panel A of Table 1 indicates that there is significant excess correlation among low-beta stocks on average and that this pairwise correlation varies substantially through time; specifically, the mean of CoBAR is 0.10, varying from a low of 0.04 to a high of 0.20.

-Panel B of Table I examines CoBAR's correlation with existing measures linked to time variation in the expected abnormal returns to beta-arbitrage strategies.
+Panel B of Table 1 examines CoBAR's correlation with existing measures linked to time variation in the expected abnormal returns to beta-arbitrage strategies.
 We find that CoBAR is high when disagreement is high, with a correlation of 0.27.
-CoBAR is also positively correlated with the Ted spread, consistent with a time-varying version of Black (1972), though the Ted spread does not forecast (or in some cases forecasts in the wrong direction) time variation in expected abnormal returns to beta-arbitrage strategies (Frazzini and Pederson 2014).
-CoBAR is negatively correlated with the expected inflation measure of Cohen, Polk, and Vuolteenaho (2005).
-However, in results not shown, the correlation between expected inflation and CoBAR becomes positive for the subsample from 1990-2016, consistent with arbitrage activity eventually taking advantage of this particular source of time-variation in beta-arbitrage profits.
-There is little to no correlation between CoBAR and sentiment.
+CoBAR is also positively correlated with the Ted spread, consistent with a timevarying version of Black (1972), though the Ted spread does not forecast (or, in some cases, forecasts in the wrong direction) time variation in expected abnormal returns to beta-arbitrage strategies (Frazzini and Pederson 2014).
+CoBAR is negatively correlated with the expected inflation measure of Cohen et al. (2005).
+However, in results not shown, the correlation between expected inflation and CoBAR becomes positive for the subsample from 1990 to 2016, consistent with arbitrage activity eventually taking advantage of this particular